Reactor™ - The manual

 Feedbacks and Actions

-So far we have been using the included Template Behaviors to define how a component interacts with a parameter.
+So far, we have been using the included Template Behaviors to define how a component interacts with a parameter.

 Feedback Handlers

-FeedbackHandlers are the parts of the behavior that define what a component shows.
-They can adjust things the LED color, display text and elements and even the position of a motor fader.
+Feedback Handlers are the parts of the Behavior that define what a component shows.
+They can adjust things like LED color, display text and elements, and even the position of a motorized fader.

-Lets take a look at the available fields in a Feedback Handler:
+Let’s take a look at the available fields in a Feedback Handler:

-There are several groups of Fields:
+There are several groups of fields:

 General Feedback Fields